Reading Paulo Freire's Pedagogy of the Oppressed

 • Freire in practice: Applying Freire's principles to diverse contexts and reinventing Freire for our contemporary reality

-This course is now open for Early Bird Registration.
+This course starts this week.
 Register now and get a big discount off the normal price of this course.

 Email Signup